MElizondo1121/HIR-M3/README.md

 1.  **Suppress** attention explicitly directed *within* the same tier (intra-tier, such as Meso-to-Meso overfitting).
 2.  **Reward** attention that crosses between tiers (cross-tier, such as evaluating how a patient's clinical state explicitly interacts with their community SDOH environment).

+### Feature Selection & Verification
+To robustly validate the predictive impact of clinical and social features across hierarchical tiers, we deployed 13 distinct tabular feature selection algorithms alongside the deep learning architecture's native global attention matrix.
+*   **Tabular Methods (including Random Forest, LightGBM, XGBoost, Lasso L1, Permutation Importance, and Variance Threshold):** Identified the Macro Tier as highly significant, averaging ~75 selections per cohort.
+Notably, White patients demonstrated the strongest predictive reliance on Macro variables (Normalized Importance: 0.356), nearly double that of Hispanic (0.167) and Asian (0.140) patients.
+*   **HIR-M3 Global Attention:** Extracted attention weights perfectly mirrored tabular findings, proving that the architecture natively routes significant attention to Macro-tier (SDOH) variables (0.452) almost equally to core Micro-tier clinical variables (0.444).

+### Algorithmic Fairness & Race Mitigation
+Initial audits of the model revealed a severe under-prediction of risk for Asian patients (False Negative Rate of 63.3%).
+Root-cause analysis isolated this to a textbook combination of **Class Imbalance and Minority Base Rate suppression** (Asian patients comprised only 1.5% of the cohort with a true readmission rate half that of Black patients).
+To enforce demographic equity, we implemented **Demographic Sample Weighting**, applying a **5.0x loss multiplier** to Asian patient records within the PyTorch training loop for the HIRModel.
+This targeted penalty forced the network to learn robust generalized features, resulting in:
+*   An absolute improvement of **+7.8% in Asian Sensitivity (Recall)**.
+*   A positive externality of improved Recall across **all other groups simultaneously** (Black: +10.7%, Hispanic: +3.5%, White: +4.3%), confirming that demographic sample weighting is an architecturally sound solution for maintaining clinical algorithmic equity.
+*
 ### Hybrid Ensemble Approach
 The state-of-the-art final approach combined predictions from gradient boosting (LightGBM) and HIR-M3 via a strict weighted alpha parameter (90% LightGBM, 10% HIR-M3).
 This unifies the raw, elite precision of tabular gradient boosting with the structural probability calibration of regularized neural methods.